manoharkota1/System-Design-Concepts-Basic-to-Advance/contents/SingleServerSetup.md

 In our example, `www.hackora.tech` comes back as `11.222.33.444`.
 Now your browser knows exactly where to connect.

-**Quick note**: To keep things fast, DNS answers get cached everywhere—in your browser, your computer, your router.
+**Quick note**: To keep things fast, DNS answers get cached everywhere in your browser, your computer, your router.
 Each answer comes with a TTL (Time-to-Live) value that says how long it's good for.
 This way, you're not looking up the same address over and over again.

 #### Stage 3: Making the Request

 Now that your browser knows where to find the server, it's time to actually connect and ask for something.
 This happens over HTTP (or HTTPS for secure connections).
-But first, your browser and the server need to shake hands—literally called a "three-way handshake":
+But first, your browser and the server need to shake hands literally called a "three-way handshake":

 1. **SYN**: "Hey server, I want to talk to you!"
 2. **SYN-ACK**: "Cool, I'm listening.
 Ready when you are!"